-(i) Civil action for enforcement when election is made for such civil action
+(j) Civil action for enforcement when a charge is filed or election is made for such civil action

-- (1) If an election is made under section 2-437.2.(h) subsection (a), the Secretary Director shall authorize, and not later than 30 days after the election is made the Attorney General City Attorney shall commence and maintain, a civil action on behalf of the aggrieved person in a United States district court seeking relief under this subsection.
+- (1) If reasonable cause is found and a charge is filed under section 2-437.2.(f), or an election is made under section 2-437.2.(h) subsection (a), the Secretary Director shall authorize, and not later than 30 days after the authorization or election is made, the Attorney-General City Attorney shall commence and maintain, a civil action on behalf of the aggrieved person in a United States district court seeking relief under this subsection.
 Venue for such civil action shall be determined under chapter 87 of title 28. - (2) Any aggrieved person with respect to the issues to be determined in a civil action under this subsection may intervene as of right in that civil action. - (3) In a civil action under this subsection, if the court finds that a discriminatory housing practice has occurred or is about to occur, the court may grant as relief any relief which a court could grant with respect to such discriminatory housing practice in a civil action under 42 U.S.C. § 3613. section 3613 of this title.
 Any relief so granted that would accrue to an aggrieved person in a civil action commenced by that aggrieved person under 42 U.S.C. § 3613 section 3613 of this title shall also accrue to that aggrieved person in a civil action under this subsection.
 If monetary relief is sought for the benefit of an aggrieved person who does not intervene in the civil action, the court shall not award such relief if that aggrieved person has not complied with discovery orders entered by the court.

-(j) Civil action by private persons
+(k) Civil action by private persons